Protecting Our Daughters

 In Kenya, prevailing cultural norms further erode the autonomy of young girls, as they’re often seen not as individuals with rights but as those expected to yield to demands.

-Disturbingly, these cumulative factors have led to over 100,000 school-aged girls, including those as young as 12, falling pregnant.
-This tragedy has shattered the aspirations and hopes of many promising girls, pushing them into a realm of despair and diminishing their dreams of a brighter future.
+Disturbingly, these cumulative factors have led to hundreds of thousands of school-aged girls, including those as young as 12, falling pregnant.
+This tragedy has shattered the aspirations and hopes of many promising girls, pushing them into despair and diminishing their dreams of a brighter future.

 Empowering Change: A Solution to Sanitary Challenges